Dill Pickle Roasted Chickpeas are a perfect party appetizer for entertaining or as a healthy snack for the big game!

 Can I use dried chickpeas/garbanzo beans?

-I have not personally tried these with dried beans, but yes, you can.
-However!
-You need to cook them first.
 Do NOT make these with still-dried beans, they will be incredibly hard.
 You will need to soak the dried beans overnight and cook them before proceeding with the instructions below.

 Ingredients